 Just as no two relationships are exactly the same, there are different types of divorce as well.
 Each comes with its own financial issues, child custody disputes, and property settlements, not to mention the incredible emotional toll that is unique to everyone who goes through this challenging process.
 Divorce or the dissolution of a marriage can happen in a few different ways and while you might assume the process will definitely take you and your spouse to court, that's not usually the case.
 In fact, it's estimated that 95% of all divorces in the United States are settled outside of court, as both parties are able to come to terms on issues like child custody, alimony, and the division of marital assets without the interference of the court.

 The type of divorce you have is typically determined by how willing you are your spouse are to work together during the divorce process, as opposed to going to battle in court.
-If you're considering or are in the midst of a divorce, make sure you learn more about four common types of divorce and what each could mean for you and your spouse.
+If you're considering or are in the midst of a divorce, make sure you learn more about four common types of divorce and what each could mean for you and your spouse during and after.

 What Is No-Fault Divorce?